The six or nine-course menu is a quirky tour of Indonesia’s bounty, from the mountains to the sea.Read More →

 - Carry a form of identification with you at all times.

-The weather in Bali is fairly consistent throughout the year.
+Local weather is fairly consistent throughout the year.
 The months of May and June are the warmest, with temperatures averaging out at 82 Fahrenheit (28 Celsius).
 The coldest temperatures in the city are in January — 79 Fahrenheit (26 Celsius).
 And during the city’s wettest season, there’s an average of 90mm of rain in January as well.
 The best time to visit Bali is in August.

 Indonesian is the official language of Indonesia.
 Here are some common phrases to use during your travels: